btotharye/instill-bot/data/nlu.md

 - do you have food
 - do you have food?
 - Do you serve food
+- what are your food options
+- do you offer food options?
+- do you offer any food options

 ## intent:pet_friendly
 - Can you bring dogs in